jlynnbartlett/jlynnbartlett/README.md

 - # Jennifer Lynn Bartlett #
-- I am interested in astronomical and biliometric software.
+- I am interested in astronomical and bibliometric software.

 <!---
 jlynnbartlett/jlynnbartlett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.